Scrashdown/PRU-Audio-Processing/Report/Report.md

 #### Plug the Octopus board and write some code!

-**TODO: perhaps move most of the code deploy.sh to a file called setup.sh, except without starting the main program**

 ```C
 /* Example code for using the library. */
 #include <stdio.h>